Tokyo Motor Show: 1965

 It was held from October 29 to November 11, 1965.

 A feeling that the time of high economic growth had come was in the air.
 The 12th Tokyo Motor Show was held immediately after the October 1 introduction of the automobile import liberalization.
-For this year's motor show, Japanese carmakers thus emphasized sales promotion rather than presenting showy exhibits.
-To cope with imported automobiles, luxury Japanese models were on display, including the President fitted with a V8 4,000cc engine, the New Cedric, and Crown V8 engine model which was previously showcased at last year's show.
-In the small car category, a variety of new models were unveiled in the 800-1,000cc engine class, including Japan's first fastback model, the Colt 800, the Honda S800/N800, Subaru 1000, and Familia Coupe 1000.
-My Cars (One's own cars), which were not used for taxi models, were also highlighted at the show.
+For this year's motor show, Japanese carmakers thus emphasized sales promotion rather than presenting showy exhibits, although the show still included 157 new models.
+To cope with imported automobiles, luxury Japanese models were on display, including the Nissan President fitted with a 4,000 cc V8 engine, the new Nissan Cedric, and the V8-engined Toyota Crown model which was previously showcased at last year's show.
+In the small car category, a variety of new models were unveiled in the 800-1,000cc engine class, including Japan's first fastback model, the Colt 800, the Honda S800/N800, Subaru 1000, and Familia Coupé 1000.
+Personal cars, not intended for taxi usage, were also highlighted at the show.